bcgov/bcstats-govt-service-locations/README.md

 **Geographic Boundary Data Crosswalk**

-A geographic crosswalk between different census geographies (Dissemination Blocks, Dissemination Areas, and Census Subdivisions) was created based on the Dissemination Block shapefile available from the BC Data Catalogue.
-This crosswalk facilitates data linkage across disparate census geographic hierarchies, enabling the aggregation or translation of data between administrative or statistical units.
+A geographic crosswalk between different census geographies (Dissemination Blocks, Dissemination Areas, and Census Subdivisions) is created in `00-make-data.R` using the BC Data Catalogue's Dissemination Block shapefile.
+Two related files are generated: a "crosswalk" containing DB-DA linkages from the drive time data, and a comprehensive "correspondence file" (`csd-da-db-loc-correspondance.csv`) that contains all DBs in BC with their hierarchical relationships to DAs and CSDs.
+This correspondence file facilitates data linkage across census geographic hierarchies, enabling aggregation and translation of data between different administrative and statistical units throughout the analysis.

 **Digital Boundary Files**